 Petitioners, former participants in the Pennsylvania adultBasic Insurance Coverage Program ("adultBasic"), filed a pair of class action suits against Commonwealth officials seeking declaratory, mandamus and injunctive relief to remedy claimed violations of the Pennsylvania Tobacco Settlement Act (Act), 35 P.S. § 5701.101 et. seq.
 They are docketed at No. 121 M.D.
 2011 and No. 157 M.D.
 2011.
-The cases are currently pending on appeal in the Supreme Court of Pennsylvania and are scheduled for oral argument on November 19, 2014.
+The cases are currently pending on appeal in the Supreme Court of Pennsylvania.